prajwel/aafitrans/README.md

 # Aafitrans (AstroAlign FInd TRANSform)

-Aafitrans is a Python package that provides a modified version of the `find_transform` function from the Astroalign package.
-The modifications made to the function are as follows:
+Aafitrans is a Python package that builds upon the capabilities of the Astroalign package's `find_transform` function.
+It incorporates several modifications to improve its functionality and performance:

-* The RANSAC algorithm was modified so that the obtained solution corresponds to the one with the minimum sum of squared residuals.
+1. Enhanced RANSAC Algorithm: The RANSAC algorithm used in Aafitrans has been optimized to provide a solution that minimizes the sum of squared residuals.
+This improvement ensures a more accurate transformation estimation.

+2. Arun and Horn's Method: Aafitrans replaces Umeyama's method from `scikit-image` with Arun and Horn's method for estimating `'euclidean'` or `'similarity'` transformations.

+3. Reflection Support: Unlike Astroalign, Aafitrans enables the matching of coordinate lists that include reflection along one axis.
+This enhancement expands the range of transformations that can be accurately estimated.

-* Supports all transformations available in the `skimage` library.
+4. Extended Transformation Options: Aafitrans supports all transformations available in the `scikit-image` library, providing a comprehensive set of options for aligning and transforming images.

-* The `kdtree_search_radius` parameter can be set to achieve faster matches.
+5. Improved Matching Efficiency: The `kdtree_search_radius` parameter in Aafitrans allows users to set the search radius for matches, enabling faster and more efficient matching of corresponding points between images.

-* The `seed` parameter can be set during each run to ensure the reproducibility of results.
+6. Reproducible Results: Aafitrans introduces the `seed` parameter, which can be set during each run to ensure the reproducibility of results.
+This feature is particularly useful for research and debugging purposes.

-* The `sep` and `bottleneck` packages are no longer required as dependencies.
+7. Dependency Optimization: Aafitrans eliminates the need for the `sep` and `bottleneck` packages as dependencies, streamlining the installation process and reducing potential compatibility issues.

 Please see the original Astroalign software at https://github.com/quatrope/astroalign

 ## Citation:
 ```